How to Crop Images Using Shapes in Photoshop

 3. For the purpose of this tutorial, let’s create a black circle so it’s easy to see on the canvas.
 The color is only important for you to see the shape as whatever color you choose will be completely covered by the image.

 4. Next, insert the image you want to be framed by that shape.
 To do so go to File > Place Embedded, and navigate to where the image file is saved on your computer.

 Doing it this way, rather than copying and pasting, allows you to manipulate the image in Photoshop without making irreversible changes to the original file.

-Then going to your Layers panel, right click on the image layer of the dog and click “Create clipping mask”.
+7. Go to the Layers panel.
+Right-click on the image layer of the vintage photo and click Create clipping mask.